 Melanie has over 14 years of experience working with mental health difficulties in a variety of settings, including NHS primary and secondary care, HM Prison Service and the private sector.
 Her comprehensive training, together with her experience, allows Melanie to combine a range of approaches and work flexibly.

 She practises a collaborative therapy, which means working together with each person to understand their unique experiences, struggles and goals.
 She will encourage each person to increase their self-understanding and self-trust.
-She also provides the opportunity to develop the awareness and tools necessary to create desired and lasting changes.
+Dr Goulden will provide the opportunity to develop the awareness and tools necessary to create desired and lasting changes.

 Melanie is an accredited mediator, certified in mediation skills for alternative dispute resolution.
 She has also completed specialist training in CBT and in mindfulness.